apostrophecms/docs/docs/reference/query-builders.md

 query.addUrls(false)
 ```

 The `addUrls` builder controls whether to invoke the `addUrls` method for doc types included in the query results.
 The builder defaults to `true`.
-If set to false, `addUrls` methods are not invoked.
+If set to `false`, `addUrls` methods are not invoked.

 This effectively controls whether the query results should include a `_url` property on individual documents, when available. `_url` is a dynamic property (not stored in the database) containing the document's unique URL.
 Not all documents have a unique URL.